Specnr/MultiResetWall/README.md

 To start, download the [latest release](https://github.com/Specnr/MultiResetWall/releases/latest), and extract the zip into a folder.
 Dont move the files out of the folder, if you need to, you can make a shortcut for TheWall.ahk and move that outside.

+Update the configurable variables in the macro to match your setup. :)

 Additionally, you need to make a new OBS scene with all your instances visible, and make an OBS hotkey to be F12 to switch to that scene.

 ## Usage

 To use the macro, run TheWall.ahk and wait for it to say ready.
+Start up OBS, then start up a [Fullscreen projector](https://youtu.be/9YqZ6Ogv3rk).
-It should bring up a GUI with a bunch of numbers.
-Press on a number while having the controller active to reset that instance, or you can press the number itself (1-9) at the top of your keyboard to do the same.
-To play an instance hold shift and press that instance's button/number.
+To reset an instance, you can either press the instance number (1-9) or you can hover over the instance on the projector and press "E".
-If you want to manually switch back to the wall scene, press the back button.

-Note: Setting titles isnt needed here, it will automatically do so on boot
+To play an instance, you can either hold shift and press the instance number (1-9) or you can hover over the instance on the projector and press "R".

 ## Credit